nvi-inc/mas/index.md

 ---
 title: 'TIG for VLBI Operations'
 author:
     - 'Dave Horsley <david.e.horsley@nasa.gov>'
-date: Feb 2017
+date: August 2017
 ---

 Introduction
 ============

-*This document is a work-in-progress, please send comments, questions and feedback to Dave.*

 The Telegraf, InfluxDB and Grafana (TIG) provide a system for collecting, storing, processing, and visualizing time-series data.
 The